Security+ renewal requirements [updated 2022]

 After November 2020, CompTIA rolled out SYO-601, retiring SYO-501.

-Regardless of which one you decide to take, it is essential that you be prepared, as these new versions add performance-based testing in addition to multiple choice.
+It is essential that you be prepared, as these new versions add performance-based testing in addition to multiple-choice.
 Are you ready to assess your skills right now?
 Take a Security+ mini course here.

 The quickest and most effective method to get prepared is by taking a Security+ Boot Camp.
 Security+ Boot Camp is five full days of training with an expert instructor, including one-on-one, to prepare for your exam.